Love burgers? Here’s a list of Charlotte’s 22 best burgers spots, ranked.

 - Westside — mustard, chili, slaw, onion

-- Ding Dong Style — crunchy peanut butter, honey-cilantro slaw and hot sriracha sauce
+- Ding Dong Style — crunchy peanut butter, honey-cilantro slaw, and hot sriracha sauce

 Go big burger: Triple “G” three, 5-ounce patties, Westside style (this was Guy Fieri’s order when he visited).

-#6 – Moo & Brew
+No. 6: Moo & Brew

-#3 — Zack’s Hamburgers
+No. 5: Zack’s Hamburgers

 Vibe: Old-school, family-owned burger and Southern comfort food restaurant in LoSo.
 They call your order over a speaker, which is just fantastic.

-What to order: Zack’s Special ($5.95) — two 100% ground beef patties with double American cheese, lettuce, tomato, pickles, onions, mayonnaise and special sauce on a toasted bun, served with French fries.
+What to order: Zack’s Special ($5.95) — two 100% ground beef patties with double American cheese, lettuce, tomato, pickles, onions, mayonnaise, and “special sauce” on a toasted bun, served with French fries.

-#2 — Brooks Sandwich House
+No. 3: Brooks Sandwich House

 Vibe: Tiny hidden spot near NoDa’s Heist Brewing with a walk-up window and outdoor table for eating.

-#1 — Bang Bang Burgers
+No. 2: Bang Bang Burgers

-What to order: Bang Bang Burger ($9.50) – American cheese, lettuce, tomato, onion, homemade pickle and Bangburger sauce with fries.
-A double will cost you an additional $3.
+What to order: Bang Bang Burger — American cheese, lettuce, tomato, onion, homemade pickle, and “Bang bang” sauce with fries.